MicrosoftDocs/powerquery-docs/powerquery-docs/transpose-table.md

 ![Sample output table](images/me-transpose-final-table.png "needs detailed alt text")

 >[!NOTE]
->To learn more about the promote headers operation, also known as **Use first row as headers**, see [Promote or demote column headers](table-promote-demote-headers.md).
+>To learn more about the promote headers operation, also known as **Use first row as headers**, go to [Promote or demote column headers](table-promote-demote-headers.md).